SociallyIneptWeeb/AICoverGen/README.md

 To run the AI cover generation pipeline using the command line, run the following command.

 ```
-python src/main.py -yt YOUTUBE_LINK -dir MODEL_DIR_NAME -p PITCH_CHANGE
+python src/main.py -i SONG_INPUT -dir MODEL_DIR_NAME -p PITCH_CHANGE
 ```

-- Replace YOUTUBE_LINK with any link to a song on YouTube.
-Link should be enclosed in double quotes for Windows and single quotes for Unix-like systems
+- Replace SONG_INPUT with any link to a song on YouTube or path to a local audio file.
+This should be enclosed in double quotes for Windows and single quotes for Unix-like systems.
 - Replace MODEL_DIR_NAME with the name of the folder in the [rvc_models](rvc_models) directory containing your `.pth` and `.index` files.
 - Replace PITCH_CHANGE with 0 for no change in pitch to the AI vocals.
 Generally use 12 for male to female conversions or -12 for vice-versa.